Major milestones of PMF history to date

-The 25th graduating class from the PMF was the Class of 2014, and we celebrated that anniversary a little late.
-Over 120 PMF alumni, students and friends gathered at the Vancouver Convention Centre West to celebrate the milestone, coming from all over the world, including Australia!
+The 25th graduating class from the PMF was the Class of 2011.
+We celebrated that anniversary with over 120 PMF alumni, students and friends gathered at the Vancouver Convention Centre West.
+Guests came from all over the world, including Australia!

 - The portfolio first exceeds $5 million.

 - The Long-Distance Mentor program is initiated to match a current PMF student with a LWF located outside of Canada, to give the student a different perspective on global capital market events than they might get from their Local Counselor/Mentors.

 - The largest single donation to the PMF, $1 million, is received from a very good, long-term friend of the PMF; this gift pushes the fund past the $6 million level.

 - Two Strategic Asset Allocation changes, culminating in February, change the 70% allocation to total equities from 60% Canadian and 10% US, to 35% Canadian and 35% US, reflecting the larger opportunity set of investments in the US, the integration of the two markets, and the increasing availability of US security data through sources like Bloomberg, Cap IQ and Datastream.